The early years!

 My major diversion was student politics, strangely.
 I was Chairman of the Cambridge University Conservative Association in Michaelmas 1983, following on after Simon Milton, Andrew Marshall and Oliver Brind and succeeded in turn by Edward Hess, Lawrence Guthrie, Andrew Roberts, Peter Hopkins and Graham Stuart.
 I was an unfashionably “wet” TRG Tory and a fan of Ian Gilmour, Francis Pym and Peter Carrington in the early “consolidating” years of Thatcherism.
 I argued that in power the Tories had to honour social obligations in order to maintain the cohesion and civility which generating economic progress depended upon.
 “Work hard in a fair society” was our watchword.

-I was a college and university lightweight (!) cox, but spent many (many!) happy Summer hours at Fenners – particularly in my second year when I was living “out” off Mill Road, from where you could hear the thwack of leather on willow and which formed a glorious refuge from university politics and hackery.
+I was a college and university lightweight (!) cox, but spent many (many!) happy Summer hours at Fenners – particularly in my second year when I was living “out” off Mill Road, which formed a glorious refuge from university politics and hackery.

 I enjoyed Cambridge life enormously and enjoyed my History too – until we got to Sir Thomas More, who turned out to be my nemesis.
 I took Elton’s paper on his life as my Special Subject for Finals.
 More had previously been a bit of a hero of mine but deeper study drove me to conclude that he had been a dangerously narrow-minded and rather odious figure despite his extraordinary writing.
 Worse, however, was Elton’s thesis that every part of More’s political life had been driven by sexual desire and frustration.
 Even though More was debunked and deposed from the hero status that I had previously accorded him, I just could not accept this as a credible, creditable thesis.
 Conflict ensued.